 • Within the text, are there definitions of jargon terms or explanations of otherwise unknown subjects to the visitor?

-Evaluating websites can be difficult, if you don’t know what to look for.
-The behind the scenes aspects of the website can often be forgotten when evaluating a web design.
+Evaluating websites can be difficult if you don’t know what to look for.
+The behind-the-scene aspects of the website can often be forgotten when evaluating a web design.